IIITLucknowSWEngg/CSITTeam022/Assignment 1/URD.md

 - **Delivery Person Information**: Users should have access to the contact details of the delivery person.

 ### **4.7 Feedback and Ratings**
-- **Rating System**: Users should be able to rate pharmacies and doctors after consultations.
+- **Rating System**: Users should be able to rate pharmacies after delivery/pickup.
 - **Review System**: Users can leave detailed reviews and provide feedback about medicines, services, and deliveries.

 ### **4.8 Notifications and Alerts**
 - **Order Notifications**: Users must be notified about order confirmation, dispatch, and delivery status via SMS or push notifications.
-- **Prescription Reminders**: If applicable, users should receive reminders for prescription refills or follow-up consultations.
+- **Prescription Reminders**: If applicable, users should receive reminders for prescription refills.

 ### **4.9 Reports and Analytics**
 - **User Data Analytics**: Administrators and pharmacies can view analytics related to user activity, popular products, and sales trends.